claceio/docs/content/blog/sqlite.md

 The uncompressed content SHA256 hash is used as the primary key to store the file data.
 This means that even if multiple versions of an app have the same file, the file contents are stored only once.

-- **De-duplication Across Apps** : Each production app in Clace has an [staging app]({{< ref "/docs/applications/lifecycle/#application-types" >}}).
+- **De-duplication Across Apps** : Each production app in OpenRun has an [staging app]({{< ref "/docs/applications/lifecycle/#application-types" >}}).
 Apps can have multiple [previews apps]({{< ref "/docs/applications/lifecycle/#preview-apps" >}}).
 This can lead to lots of duplication of files.
 Using the database helps avoid all the duplication.
 Even across apps, there are files which have the same contents.
 Files are de-duplicated across apps also.

 - **Easy Backups**: Using SQLite means that backups are easy.
 The state of the whole system, metadata and files can be backed up easily using SQLite backup tools like [Litestream](https://litestream.io/).